Play It Again, Brian

-"Play It Again, Brian" is the eleventh episode of the sixth season of Family Guy.
-The episode originally was broadcast on March 2, 2008.
-The episode follows Peter and Lois, who are going through a tense time in their marriage.
+"Play It Again, Brian" is the tenth episode of the sixth season of Family Guy.
+The episode originally was broadcast on Fox on March 2, 2008.
+The episode follows Peter and Lois, who are going through a rough time in their marriage.
 Brian invites them to Martha's Vineyard to see him receive a prize for an essay he wrote.
 Peter and Lois leave their kids with Herbert.

 The episode was written by Danny Smith and it was directed by John Holmquist.
 Recurring voice actors Lori Alan, Lisa Wilhoit, Bruce Lanoil, Danny Smith, Alec Sulkin, John Viener and Rachael MacFarlane also performed.
 The episode received mixed reviews from critics.